Feedback from our members

 The ACT needs real investment in dedicated cycle infrastructure and planning.
 Immediate priorities include:

-- Delivery of a community-driven 10-year walking and cycling infrastructure priority plan
+- A community-driven 10-year walking and cycling infrastructure priority plan

 - Design and construction of the Garden City Cycle Route from Watson to Braddon